 Hiking Mt.
 Timpanogos (11, 752 ft) is one of the higher peaks in the Wasatch Front, coming in 2nd behind Mt.
 Nebo.
 Though Mt.
 Nebo is the tallest peak in the Wasatch Mountains, it sees less than half the amount of hikers than "Timp" (as us locals call it) does.
 Hiking Mt.
 Timpanogos is almost a rite of passage for many Utahans - once completed, many will openly offer up their experience, advice, and how many times they've summited.

 Hiking to the American Fork Twin Peaks (11,490 ft), is not for the beginner hiker.
 Not to be confused with the other twin peaks in the valley, Broads Fork Twin Peaks and The Avenues Twin Peaks, this route leads hikers across a long knife edge with a very faint trail.
-Do not attempt this hike if you've never cross a very narrow, and rocky ridgeline before - it takes a little route finding, skill, no fear of heights, and requires some light scrambling.
-Gloves are useful for this hike so they provide extra grip and protection from the sharp rocks.
+Do not attempt this hike if you've never crossed a very narrow, rocky ridgeline before - it takes a little route finding, skill, no fear of heights, and requires some light scrambling.
+Gloves are helpful for this hike, providing extra grip and protection from the sharp rocks.

 Here's everything you need to know, on How to Camp for FREE in Utah!
 Breathing fresh air, relaxing in a camp chair, drink in your hand, the dogs and kids are running around getting muddy, and the fire crackles in the distance.
 Camping is one of my most enjoyable experience during summer, but it doesn't have to cost money.
 Many people think camping is "too expensive" or "too hard" to get to a "good" campsite.
 Sure it may cost money to get all your gear, but after that, camping (and backpacking in particular) can be free, especially in Utah!